leggetter/leggetter.dev/content/about.md

 draft: false
 ---

-I'm a software engineer who has decided to focus on developer relations.
+I'm Phil Leggetter, a software engineer who has decided to focus on developer relations.

 I started my career working as a software engineer building demos and SDKs for a company focusing on financial data.
 From there I got interested in real-time web technologies (Comet and then WebSocket).